The Card of the Day: The Eight of Cups

 The Eight of Cups represents a journey within, to the realm of your instincts.
 Periodically you must go deep within yourself, to hear your spirit, and to reclaim strengths and abilities you forgot you possessed.
 Although this journey is of great value, it never feels easy while you are going through it.
 It is often accompanied by depression, feeling crazy, or feeling you've hit a patch of consistent "bad luck."
 This card appears to tell you that you've already made this brave journey, and are ready to take your strengths into the world again.
 Your instincts are once again, your guide.

-When you are quiet, do you hear the call of your authentic self?
-Do you seem to go through periods of confusion, depression, or seeming "bad luck?"
+What journey have you been on for the last eight years?
+Did you go through a period of confusion, depression, or seeming "bad luck," and come out the other end?
 How have you improved within yourself?
 Are you trusting your own instincts more?

 The man on the card is reminiscent of the Hermit.
 He is taking a night journey alone, staff in hand, returning from the realm of shadows.
 He is stepping out of the sea, representing his unconscious feelings.
 These feelings were not acknowledged in his daily life and were acting ap in strange ways.
 At first thought he was crazy, then just unlucky.
 Finally he realized his instincts were not being respected or acknowledged.
 He wasn't being true to himself.